 Thanks to Mike Wilson and Mike’s associate, artist Sue Hourigan, we are now able to see our forebear Margaret Wilson nee Williamson, so much clearer than ever before.

-However Mike and Sue’s work has allowed an excellent and distinctive facial structure interpretation to be made of how she looked when about 50.
-Age 50 would date the painting to near 1846, about the time the family had moved from Sorrel to O’Brien’s Bridge.
+However Mike and Sue’s work has allowed an excellent and distinctive facial structure interpretation to be made of how she looked when about 45.
+This would date the painting to near 1840, about the time the family had moved from Sorrel to O’Brien’s Bridge.

 With the approval of Mike & Sue we present the results – a real life presence; and they have added the Mount Nassau homestead image on the wall behind Margaret – where she lived, and died in 1875.